-Soft keys for tools
+Soft keys for tool transfer

-Soft key Meaning Transmit Transmit all marked files from the control to an external drive Receive Receive all files marked on the external drive Delete Delete all marked files (code number 123) Backup tools Save tool backup files as ZIP file (code number 123) Restore Tools Restore data from the selected backup file on the control (code number 123) Mark everything Mark all files in the current window Mark Mark the file at the cursor position or cancel the marking After marking, the cursor is at the next position.
-Fd3 a mark Select the ZIP or HTT file type File mask The tool data can also be transferred directly as a HTT file (e.g. from a tool presetter).
+0.61 Soft key Meaning Transmit Transmit all marked files from the control to the remote station Receive Receive all files marked on the remote station DELETE Delete all marked files after a confirmation prompt (login required) Backup tools Create a tool backup data record as a .zip file Restore Tools Restore data from the selected backup data record to the active control system (login required) Mark everything Mark all files in the current window Mark Mark or unmark the file at the cursor position and move the cursor down one position File mask Select the ZIP or HTT file type.
+The tool data can also be transferred directly as a HTT file (e.g. from a tool presetter)